jon-toledo/Flash/README.md

 # Flash
-A neural network for recognizing climbing routes
+A neural network for recognizing climbing routes.

 ## Getting Started